-DePuy Orthopaedics is proud of its 200 products, but three of those products could cost the company billions of dollars.
+DePuy (pronounced DePew) Orthopaedics is proud of its 200 products, but three of those products could cost the company billions of dollars.
 The Pinnacle Hip Replacement System, the ASR XL Acetabular System total hip replacement and the ASR Hip Resurfacing System all were designed to accommodate the active lifestyle of younger hip replacement patients by providing more flexibility and range of motion than existing hip replacement devices.

 That is, they were supposed to eliminate the problem of device failure because of overuse.
 One of the features of the systems – metal-on-metal construction – was supposed to help the failure rates.
 Instead, studies show the construction creates other, more serious problems.